rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/helm-charts-in-rancher.md

 From the left sidebar select _"Repositories"_.

-These items represent helm repositories, and can be either traditional helm endpoints which have an index.yaml, or git repositories which will be cloned and can point to a specific branch.
+These items represent Helm repositories, and can be either traditional Helm endpoints which have an index.yaml, or git repositories which will be cloned and can point to a specific branch.
 In order to use custom charts, simply add your repository here and they will become available in the Charts tab under the name of the repository.

 To add a private CA for Helm Chart repositories: